simeonnnabue/osticket-prereqs/README.md

 <h3>Step 5: Reload IIS (Open IIS, Restart the server)
 </h3>

-- Search for Internet Information Services (IIS) and select open
+- Open IIS
 - Select restart on right hand side
 - On the left, select vm-osticket -> Sites -> Default Website -> osTicket
 - On the right, click “Browse *:80”
 - This should open osTicket in your web browser
 - Before continuing, reopen IIS.